 - You will be offered advice and assistance to try and prevent you becoming homeless

-- You can be referred to alternative support agencies, such as housing providers, Social Services, Herts Young Homeless Group, mediation services, Citizens Advice Bureau (CAB) and financial advisors.
+- You can be referred to alternative support agencies and housing providers, Social Services, Herts Young Homeless Group, mediation services, Citizens Advice Bureau (CAB) and financial advisors.

-The Council may decide you have made yourself homeless if:
+The Council may decide you have made yourself intentionally homeless if:

 - You deliberately did, or failed to do, something.
 This could be because:-

 - You didn't pay your rent or mortgage when it was consider affordable to do so.

 - You chose to leave a property that it was reasonable for you to remain in